PrivyDNS/PrivyDNS/ARCHITECTURE.md

    - **DoHHandler**: Sends DNS queries over HTTPS (DoH) using `httpx` to communicate with the DoH server.
    - **DoTHandler**: Sends DNS queries over TLS (DoT) using `dns.query.tls` for secure communication with the DoT server.
    - **MTLSHandler**: Sends DNS queries over mutual TLS (mTLS) with client certificate authentication.
-4. **DNSCryptResolver**: A separate resolver for DNSCrypt protocol that encrypts DNS queries using **NaCl**.
-5. **Cache**: Stores DNS responses temporarily using a TTL-based cache to avoid re-querying the same domain repeatedly.
+4. **Cache**: Stores DNS responses temporarily using a TTL-based cache to avoid re-querying the same domain repeatedly.
-6. **Retry Mechanism**: Ensures that failed queries are retried a specified number of times before raising an error.
+5. **Retry Mechanism**: Ensures that failed queries are retried a specified number of times before raising an error.
-7. **Logging**: Provides detailed logs about query operations, errors, cache hits/misses, and retry attempts.
+6. **Logging**: Provides detailed logs about query operations, errors, cache hits/misses, and retry attempts.

 ## API Overview